equitymarkets/VBA-challenge/README.md

 # VBA-challenge

-Included are testing and final excel files, final vbs file, and screenshots from 2018, 2019, and 2020.
+Included final source code in .vbs and .txt format, and screenshots from 2018, 2019, and 2020.